agsb/f2u/docs/Notes.md

 - review of flash write strategy, no reserved buffer, just compile to sram and write when got a flash command FLASH, PAD will be at 18 bytes from end of TIB for link+size+name

-- bad day for my country, a convicted was elect.
+- bad. terrible day for my country, the convicted nine was elected.

 # 28/10/2022